acidb/mobiscroll-docs/docs/javascript/trial-start/load.md

 # Loading into your app

-Here is how can the npm version of the Mobiscroll resources be imported to a Javascript application if you app supports es modules:
+Here is how can the npm version of the Mobiscroll resources be imported to a JavaScript application if you app supports es modules:

 ```jsx
 import { Datepicker, Eventcalendar } from "@mobiscroll/react";